 I work for an NGO but I don't think they will be able to pay for my place on Bootcamp, can I still apply?

 Get in touch!
 We’ll help communicate to your employer the impact that attending Bootcamp can have, and why they should send you!

-I campaign outside of work, but work for a large NGO who won't pay for my place.
+I campaign outside of work, but work in campaigns for a large NGO who won't pay for my place.
 Can I apply for a scholarship?

 Unfortunately, not right now.
-We’re working on more funding streams, but at the moment if you work for a large NGO in any capacity, then they would have to pay for your Bootcamp place.
+We’re working on more funding streams, but at the moment if you work for a large NGO in a campaigning capacity, then they would have to pay for your Bootcamp place.

 However, we recommend getting in touch!
 We’ll help communicate to your employer the impact that attending Bootcamp can have, and why they should send you!

 If you’ve got a question that hasn’t been answered here, then get in touch and we’ll do our best to give you an answer!

 Questions about Bootcamp?